bekencorp/bk_idk_ai/docs/bk7258/en/developer-guide/error_log/bk_log.rst

     #define BK_LOG_VERBOSE    5      /*!< Extra information which is not necessary for normal use (values, pointers, sizes, etc). */
     #define LOG_LEVEL         BK_LOG_INFO    /* log level configure. */

+The default log compilation level is BK_LOG_INFO in Debug version and BK_LOG_WARN in Release version.
+The CONFIG_DEBUG_VERSION macro is defined as Debug version, otherwise it is Release version.
+Logs below the default compilation level will not be compiled to save flash space.
+The default log print level is the same as the compilation level, and can be dynamically adjusted through the log command after boot.
+The log compilation level can be configured through config.
+For example, to set the log compilation level to WARNING, add the following to the config file:

+    CONFIG_LOG_LEVEL=2

 Following is the Log APIs: the suffix of the API implies the level of this log.
     - Tag: point out the module which produced the log.
 Module list will control whether this log can be output.